oleks/tutorial-workbench/a-unix-like-programming-environment/Tutorial.md

 ## A Command-Line Shell

-The crux of a Unix-like programming environment is a command-line interface with the operating system.
+The crux of a Unix-like programming environment is a Unix-like command-line interface with the operating system.

 > DEFINITION: A "shell" is a user interface for accessing the services offered
 > by an operating system.